208ProgrammingClub/guess-my-number/README.md

 Lets refactor our code and add a variable.
 We need a variable that can be set to determine if the user wants to quit playing the game.
 We will call this variable [status]

     ###Off Topic: ###
-    normally when we create a variable we must give it a value.
+    At the time we create a variable we must give it a value.
 This is the process called instantiation and refers to the very first value assigned to a variable upon its creation.
-Just think you were instantiated when your parents named you when you were first born.
-You see the very first time (instance) a variable is created we should give it a name and a value.
-When a pet turtle is hatched its an object and has great value but its parents instantiated it with the value "" which in human terms means null.
+You see the very first time (instance) a variable or any object for that matter is created we must give it a name and a value.
+When a pet turtle is hatched it is an object and has properties which we can define such as values: shell=true; legs=4; but then the turtles parents provide it with name = "".
+In human terms "" means null.
+That will work just fine because in Javascript language Null is an actual value and will work just fine in a program or at least until the time its owner comes along and updates the object's name value to
-    That will work just fine until the time its owner comes along and changes the object's name value to "Hank".
+    "Hank".

-When we instantiate the variable [status] below we are immediately giving it the name or the value returned by the user in the prompt command.
-The condition is tested to see if the player types the word quit, or Quit, or QUIT.  [if] the condition is true the users choice is comfirmed and the game is ended.
+Ok I dont know why I just blabber on at times but now we need to instantiate a new variable [status].
+Instead of giving it a value of Null we are going to let the player give it an initial value using the prompt command.
+The condition is then tested to see if the player types the word quit, or Quit, or QUIT.  [if] the condition is true the users choice is comfirmed and the game is ended.
 If not the program executes the next block of code or hits the incrementer before repeating through the while loop all over again
 ###Lets see how much we can refactor our code:
 ```javascript
 else{